Protect Purdue shares more information, FAQs regarding influenza vaccine requirements for 2020

 The Centers for Disease Control and Prevention (CDC) reports that it “believes it’s likely that flu viruses and the virus that causes COVID-19 will both be spreading.”
 The CDC recommends that all people age 6 months and older get a yearly flu vaccine.

-“Offering convenient, easily accessible and free influenza vaccinations each year is an important aspect of helping to keep the Purdue community as healthy as possible,” said Dr. Craig Nadelson, medical director of Purdue University Student Health Center.
+“Offering convenient, easily accessible influenza vaccinations each year is an important aspect of helping to keep the Purdue community as healthy as possible,” said Dr. Craig Nadelson, medical director of Purdue University Student Health Center.
 “And a healthy Purdue community not only supports the Healthy Boiler Program but also the Protect Purdue initiative.
 Getting your annual flu shot is always important, but this year adds an extra layer of necessity as flu season and the COVID-19 outbreak will most likely converge.”

 On-campus flu shot events and locations